Beherit: The Oath of Black Blood (1991–1992)

 "I hate the album!
 It's so bad, we never wanted to release it.
 The songs are from our 'Demonomancy' demo and our label Turbo Music just used a regular cassette for the album pressing.
 Honestly, I never sent them the master tape...
 We're planning to release a proper LP soon, this time on my own label.
 The result should be much better."

-The album is now generally regarded as a full-length release.
+The album is now regarded as a full-length release.
 Spinefarm Records re-issued it in 2005, and Season of Mist in 2006.
-In 1991, the band members briefly performed under the name, The Lord Diabolus, from which a single demo tape was made and released independently before the band returned to working under the name Beherit.
+In 1991, the band members briefly performed as The Lord Diabolus, from which a single demo tape was made and released independently before the band returned to working as Beherit.
 The songs "Intro (Tireheb)" and "Nocturnal Evil" were later re-released as Beherit songs.

 Drawing Down the Moon (1993)

-Beherit's best-known and most influential album, Drawing Down the Moon, was recorded between April and August in 1992.
+Beherit's best-known and influential album, Drawing Down the Moon, was recorded between April and August in 1992.
 It was released in 1993 as the band's first official LP.
 The album was named after a Wiccan ritual, "drawing down the Moon".
-The album was highly experimental within the black metal scene, as the band used whispers and space-like electronic and synth sounds to strengthen its hypnotic atmosphere.
+The album was experimental within the black metal scene.
+The band used whispers and space-like electronic and synth sounds.
 Drawing Down the Moon was reissued by Candlelight Records in 2006.

 Ambient era (1994–1996)

-Despite the album's success, Drawing Down the Moon was to remain the band's last black metal release, as they split up the next year.
-Laiho still recorded two albums of dark ambient music, H418ov21.C and Electric Doom Synthesis, and released them under the band's name.
-As the band did not reform and Laiho had eventually lost interest in black metal, he went on to continue his musical career in dark ambient as Suuri Shamaani and in hardcore techno as DJ Gamma-G.
+Despite the album's success, Drawing Down the Moon was the band's last black metal release, as they split up the next year.
+Laiho recorded two albums of dark ambient music, H418ov21.C and Electric Doom Synthesis, and released them under the band's name.
+As the band did not reform and Laiho had lost interest in black metal, he continued his dark ambient career as Suuri Shamaani and in hardcore techno as DJ Gamma-G.

 Return to black metal, Engram (2009)

-Beherit was reformed in 2008, with original members Nuclear Holocausto (having returned to Finland from Thailand) and Sodomatic Slaughter, and newcomers Ancient Corpse Desekrator and Abyss.
-The new album is a return to the black metal genre, and also marks Beherit's return to a full band configuration after existing as a solo project from 1994 until its disbandment in 1996.
-The album, entitled Engram, is the band's third black metal album (fifth overall) and first in 14 years.
+Beherit reformed in 2008 with original members Nuclear Holocausto and Sodomatic Slaughter, and newcomers Ancient Corpse Desekrator and Abyss.
+The new album returned to black metal, and marked Beherit's return to a full-band lineup after existing as a solo project from 1994 until its disbandment in 1996.
+The album, Engram, is the band's third black metal album, fifth overall, and first in 14 years.

 A sixth album, Bardo Exist, was released in 2020.
-This album marked a return to the black ambient style.
+This album returned to black ambient.